U.S. Department of Energy - Energy Efficiency and Renewable Energy

 This page describes the requirements for developing Web applications for EERE sites.
 These are required for all public applications, including those hosted on partnership sites or those hosted on the EERE servers.

-The EERE Web Enterprise Manager must approve any exceptions to these standards.
+The EERE Web Manager must approve any exceptions to these standards.
 If you have any questions about the application standards, please contact Alex Clayborne.

 Submitting your Project to the Web Governance Team